 - Specific values (think =, not > or <) should always be provided regardless of statistical significance, unless the number is < .001.

 - Manuscripts with small sample sizes are required to justify their sample sizes (e.g., unique sample, power analyses, effect sizes).

 What to Submit

-- A cover letter that includes
+- A cover letter (view an example) that includes

 - identifying information for the primary author including an e-mail address;

 - the primary author’s Psi Chi membership ID number;

 - a description of the primary author’s educational status (e.g., an estimated or actual date of graduation, or description of faculty appointment);